Far Cry 6 won't require a high-end PC to play

 - Storage: 60GB HDD (SSD Recommended) + 37GB for HD textures (optional)

-The PC version of Far Cry 6 will also support uncapped framerates, widescreen and multi-monitor setups, "in-depth customization options," AMD FidelityFX Super Resolution, and other advanced options.
+The PC version of Far Cry 6 will also support uncapped framerates, widescreen and multi-monitor setups, "in-depth customization options," AMD FidelityFX Super Resolution, a built-in benchmarking too, and other advanced options.

 Far Cry 6 is set to launch on October 7 and despite what Giancarlo Esposito may have told you, his character Anton Castillo is very definitely a bad guy.
 You can get a closer look at what's in store during your jaunt to the island of Yara in our recent hands-on preview.